 Then came a period of openings and closings under different managements 1989-January 1991, May 1991-April 1994, February 1995-October 2004, when it finally closed as a cinema.

 The theatre was last operated as the Redstack Playhouse which hosted films and live entertainment.
 The Redstack Playhouse closed in March of 2008.
 There were hopes in the local community that it could be re-opened by the Bexhill Community Playhouse group, but eventually the empty building was purchased by the J.D.
 Wetherspoon chain of pubs in November 2014.
-Planning permission for conversion into a pub was granted in May 2015 and it opened as the Playhouse pub in July 2017.
+Planning permission for conversion into a pub was granted in May 2015 and it opened as the Playhouse pub on 18th July 2017.

 Just login to your account and subscribe to this theater